HCS Score

 Ethereum Classic is scored across 7 Shariah principles with a total of 100 points.

 On Financial Exposure Risk, weighted at 25%, ETC scores 24 out of 25.
-Clean core protocol with minimal indirect exposure to interest-based products.
-Small deduction for DeFi ecosystem applications independent of the core network.
+Clean protocol with no interest-generating mechanism and a Proof of Work model that avoids the staking yield complexity present in Proof of Stake alternatives.
+Small deduction for DeFi ecosystem applications built independently on the network.

 On Gharar and Uncertainty, weighted at 15%, ETC scores 12 out of 15.
-Long operational track record and transparent protocol design reduce uncertainty significantly.
-Deductions reflect ecosystem growth challenges and competitive position relative to larger platforms.
+Genuine technical transparency through open-source code and nearly a decade of continuous operation.
+Deductions reflect the 51% attack history that creates practical security uncertainty, ecosystem size limitations, and competitive challenges from larger smart contract platforms.

 On Maysir and Speculation, weighted at 15%, ETC scores 11 out of 15.
-No gambling mechanics in the core protocol.
-Deductions reflect speculative market trading and some higher-risk applications within the broader ecosystem.
+Clear infrastructure purpose with no gambling mechanics in the core protocol.
+Deductions reflect speculative market trading in ETC and some higher-risk applications within the broader ecosystem.

 On Underlying Business Activity, weighted at 15%, ETC scores 14 out of 15.
-Decentralized smart contract infrastructure and blockchain computing services are fully permissible and genuinely valuable activities.
-Small deduction acknowledging the more limited ecosystem development compared to the project's age and potential.
+Decentralized smart contract infrastructure and blockchain computing services are fully permissible and represent genuine productive economic activity.
+Small deduction acknowledging the more limited ecosystem development relative to the project's age and potential.

 On Utility and Real Use, weighted at 10%, ETC scores 8 out of 10.
-Real smart contract utility with functional applications and a working ecosystem — though more limited in breadth and depth than larger competing platforms.
+Real smart contract utility with genuine applications deployed and operating on the network.
+Deductions reflect the smaller ecosystem breadth compared to Ethereum and other competing smart contract platforms, and the practical security concerns from the 51% attack history that limit the network's reliability for high-value serious applications.

 On Tokenomics Fairness, weighted at 10%, ETC scores 8 out of 10.
-Proof-of-work mining creates a relatively fair token distribution model — miners earn based on computational work rather than stake size.
-Some concentration in early mining is noted.
+Proof of Work mining creates a relatively fair and competitive token distribution model where miners earn based on genuine computational work rather than stake size.
+Early mining concentration is acknowledged.
+The emission schedule is transparent and consistently implemented.

 Overall HCS Score: 85 out of 100 — Halal

-Both are halal-rated smart contract platforms.
+Both are Halal-rated smart contract platforms.
 Both pass all Sharia red lines.
-The three-point difference comes from two areas.
+Both provide genuine decentralized computing infrastructure.
+The three-point difference comes from two specific dimensions rather than any fundamental compliance divergence.

 Ethereum Classic (ETC) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 85 out of 100.

-The concerns — ecosystem growth challenges, developer adoption limitations, competition from larger platforms, and the 51% attack history — are real and honestly reflected in the score.
-But they don't constitute Sharia violations.
-They are investment considerations that responsible Muslim investors should understand clearly alongside the strong compliance fundamentals.
+The concerns around the 51% attack security history, smaller ecosystem size, limited developer adoption relative to competing platforms, and competitive positioning challenges are real and honestly reflected in the score.
+But they do not constitute Sharia violations.
+They are investment considerations alongside genuine compliance strengths that responsible Muslim investors should understand clearly before making any investment decision.

-For Muslim investors who value decentralization principles, proof-of-work security models, and immutability commitments — Ethereum Classic is a genuinely Sharia-compatible blockchain infrastructure investment with a distinct and principled identity.
+For Muslim investors who value principled decentralization, Proof of Work security models, and immutability commitments as expressions of genuine blockchain integrity, Ethereum Classic is a genuinely Sharia-compatible blockchain infrastructure investment with a distinct and consistent philosophical identity.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.